 Aging

-Thankfully, supplements can raise your levels of CoQ10 and may even improve your overall quality of life.
+CoQ10 levels naturally deplete with age.
+Supplements can raise your levels and may improve overall quality of life.

 Older adults with higher blood levels of CoQ10 tend to be more physically active and have lower levels of oxidative stress, which may help prevent heart disease and cognitive decline.